GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

   example refs created by plugins.
 Multiple excludedRefsPattern keys can be supplied, to specify multiple patterns to match against.

+  Do not exclude any refs pattern by default.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style